18F/handbook/pages/general-information-and-resources/chicago.md

 If you need pens, paper, and other office supplies, you can get them at CSS in room 3523, on the interior side of the southwest hallway on the 35th floor, just past the door.

 CSS is also the place to go for mail.
-You can have packages addressed to [Your name] 35th floor CSS, 230 S Dearborn, Chicago IL, 60604.
+You can have packages addressed to [Your name] (GSA), 35th floor CSS, 230 S Dearborn, Chicago IL, 60604.
 Incoming mail is delivered to and outgoing mail is collected from the office twice daily.

 ### Lockers